Soares/simplifience.com/post/reality/magic.md

 Perhaps it feels mundane because it's merely real.
 Except @post[reality is not mere]reality/mere!
 Being real does not deprive a thing of impact.
 Indeed, a thing *must* be real to have impact.
 If you cannot be satisfied with all that *is*, you'd better get used to dissatisfaction.

 Or perhaps our magic feels mundane because it can be understood.
 It can be understood by <span class="info" markdown="inline">anyone</span>, no less.
-Anyone could pick up a textbook and learn how a light bulb works, if they wanted to.
+A child could pick up a textbook and learn how a light bulb works, if they wanted to.
 And if anyone can learn it, it must not be that interesting.
 Right?

 <aside class="info" markdown="block">
-Who doesn't want to be chosen to wield the exclusive mysterious powers of humanity?
+Many dream of holding exclusive dominion over great and powerful secret magicks, over being the lone hero who can weild the sword of justice.

 I don't.
-I, for one, am glad we live in a world where *everyone* can know humanity's greatest secrets.
+I, for one, am glad we live in a world where anyone can learn humanity's greatest secrets.
 </aside>

 Doesn't the fact that it *can* be understood detract from the mystery?